 - Eviction notices or utilities being shut off

 - Changes in wills, deeds or powers of attorney

 Be careful who you leave in charge of your elderly loved one’s finances.
 If the appointed person is a family member, he or she could still commit financial abuse or fraud.
 A financial professional could also commit fraud by intentionally giving your loved one bad advice.
 It may be a good idea to have more than one person overseeing your loved one’s accounts and assets for better accountability.
 If you notice any possible signs of financial exploitation, seek help immediately.

 Call Us Today for a Free Elder Abuse Consultation

 Do not hesitate to speak to a trained professional about the potential financial abuse of an elderly loved one.
-Attorney Joel Bryant offers free and confidential case evaluations to clients in Hemet.
+California financial elder abuse attorney Joel Bryant offers free and confidential case evaluations to clients in Hemet.
 If we believe you have a case, we can help you bring a claim against one or more parties in pursuit of financial compensation.
 We may be able to help your loved one get his or her life back on track.
 Call (877) 887-3997 or contact us today for more information.